haidaoxiaofei/haidaoxiaofei.github.io/_posts/2014-11-20-how-image-map.md

 Then, if nothing wrong, you can see your image on a particular latlng position of the map.

-If you like, you can upload it to MapBox server or export it as motiles file.
+If you like, you can upload it to MapBox server or export it as mbtiles file.

 Good luck~